appbaseio/reactivesearch/content/docs/hosting/apps.md

     - clusters
     - appbaseio
     - appbase
-    - ElasticSearch
+    - Elasticsearch
 sidebar: 'docs'
 ---

-An **App** in appbase.io is equivalent to an index in ElasticSearch.
+An **App** in appbase.io is equivalent to an index in Elasticsearch.
 Appbase.io Apps allow you to get the best of Elasticsearch without the cost of running a full cluster.
 You can read more about them over [here](https://appbase.io/apps/).

-In addition to being powered by ElasticSearch, apps come with the following features out of the box:
+In addition to being powered by Elasticsearch, apps come with the following features out of the box:

 -   A dashboard UI for importing data,
 -   Build and test search relevancy with zero lines of code,